kdeldycke/awesome-iam/README.md

 - [SIM swap horror story](https://www.zdnet.com/article/sim-swap-horror-story-ive-lost-decades-of-data-and-google-wont-lift-a-finger/)
 - [AWS is on its way to deprecate SMS-based 2FA](https://aws.amazon.com/iam/details/mfa/) - `We encourage you to use MFA through a U2F security key, hardware device, or virtual (software-based) MFA device.
 You can continue using this feature until January 31, 2019.`

+### Public-Key Infrastructure (PKI)

+Certificate-based authentication.

+- [PKI for busy people](https://rehn.me/posts/pki-for-busy-people.html) - Quick overview of the important stuff.
+- [Everything you should know about certificates and PKI but are too afraid to ask](https://smallstep.com/blog/everything-pki.html) - PKI lets you define a system cryptographically.
+It's universal and vendor neutral.
+- [`lemur`](https://github.com/Netflix/lemur) - Acts as a broker between CAs and environments, providing a central portal for developers to issue TLS certificates with 'sane' defaults.

 ## Policies